swiftlang/swift/docs/SIL.rst

 value are derived from the function type of the callee.
 The closure context will be allocated with retain count 1 and initialized to contain the values ``%1``, ``%2``, etc.  The closed-over values will not be retained; that must be done separately before the ``partial_apply``.
-The closure does take ownership of the partially applied arguments; when the closure reference count reaches zero, the contained values will be destroyed.
+The closure does however take ownership of the partially applied arguments; when the closure reference count reaches zero, the contained values will be destroyed.

+If the callee is generic, all of its generic parameters must be bound by the given substitution list.
+The arguments are given with these generic substitutions applied, and the resulting closure is of concrete function type with the given substitutions applied.
+The generic parameters themselves cannot be partially applied; all of them must be bound.
+The result is always a concrete function.

+TODO: The instruction, when applied to a generic function, currently implicitly performs abstraction difference transformations enabled by the given substitutions, such as promoting address-only arguments and returns to register arguments.
+This should be fixed.

 This instruction is used to implement both curry thunks and closures.
 A curried function in Swift::